ik1nokoru/ik1nokoru/README.md

 # 🌟 Welcome!

 I don't know what to say, maybe later?
-Alright, here's something for you at least:
+Alright, here's something for you at least

 ## 💻 Programming languages
 **⭐ Preferred:** Python, Lua, Java